ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 For a detailed description of installation options, see :ref:`Installing the HPC-Stack <InstallBuildHPCstack>`.

-After completing installation, continue to the next section.
+After completing installation, continue to the next section (:numref:`Section %s: Download the UFS SRW Application Code <DownloadSRWApp>`).

 .. _DownloadSRWApp:

 Download the UFS SRW Application Code
 ======================================
 The SRW Application source code is publicly available on GitHub.
-To download the SRW App, clone the ``release/public-v2`` branch of the repository:
+To download the SRW App code, clone the ``release/public-v2`` branch of the repository:

 .. code-block:: console

    git clone -b release/public-v2 https://github.com/ufs-community/ufs-srweather-app.git

 The cloned repository contains the configuration files and sub-directories shown in :numref:`Table %s <FilesAndSubDirs>`.
-The user may set an ``$SRW`` environmental variable to point to the location of the new ``ufs-srweather-app`` repository.
-For example, if ``ufs-srweather-app`` was cloned into the ``$HOME`` directory, the following commands will set an ``$SRW`` environmental variable in a bash or csh shell, respectively:
+The user may set an ``$SRW`` environment variable to point to the location of the new ``ufs-srweather-app`` repository.
+For example, if ``ufs-srweather-app`` was cloned into the ``$HOME`` directory, the following commands will set an ``$SRW`` environment variable in a bash or csh shell, respectively:

 .. code-block:: console